“Poppy Field in a Hollow near Giverny” by Claude Monet

 The larks, still bravely singing, fly

 Scarce heard amid the guns below.” – John McCrae

-In 1918, Moina Michael was inspired by the poem and published a poem of her own called “We Shall Keep the Faith”.
-In tribute to the original poem, she vowed to always wear a red poppy as a symbol of remembrance for those who fought and helped in the war.
+In 1918, Moina Michael was inspired by the poem and published a poem of her own called “We Shall Keep the Faith.”
+In tribute to the original poem, she vowed always to wear a red poppy as a symbol of remembrance.
+For those who fought and helped in the war.
 She then campaigned to have the poppy adopted as a national symbol of remembrance.
 As a result of hers and many other people’s efforts, it was adopted by many veterans’ groups.

 “We cherish, too, the poppy red